 Whiplash Reforms

 If you have minor injuries from a road traffic accident, valued at £5,000 or less, your claim may be made through the government portal.
-To qualify to make a claim through the Whiplash Reforms Programme, the accident that caused your injuries must have occurred on or after 31st May 2021.
+To qualify to make a claim through the Whiplash Reforms Programme, the accident that caused your injuries must have occurred on or after 31 May 2021.
 This is due to the Whiplash Injury Regulations 2021.
 Your award will be valued in line with the tariff of injuries set out in the regulations.

 Personal Injury Claims

 If your injuries are valued at over £5,000 or your entire claim, including special damages is valued over £10,000, you will make a traditional personal injury claim.
 If you suffered whiplash or another minor injury along with a more severe injury, your minor injury will be valued from the tariffs as well.
-However, the amount for your more severe injury will be assigned value based on the compensation brackets in the Judicial College Guidelines (JCG).
+However, the amount for your more severe injury will be assigned a value based on the compensation brackets in the Judicial College Guidelines (JCG).

-The JCG is a document legal professionals use to help them assign value to pain and suffering.
-Various injuries are listed along with different severity levels next to compensation brackets.
-In our table below, we’ve listed guidelines given for injuries you might suffer in a car accident from the latest update of the JCG.
-However, it is only provided to help you understand how injuries could be valued and not provide you with an exact figure.
+The JCG is a document that legal professionals use to help them assign value to pain and suffering.
+Various injuries are listed along with different severity levels next to suggested compensation brackets.

-Injury Severity Information Compensation
+Injury | Severity | Compensation |

 To discuss how your recovery from a whiplash injury could impact the value of your claim, call our advisors.
 They can also give you a free claim valuation.
 This will help you decide if you should make a traditional personal injury claim or claim through the portal.